Your House Is Not An “Investment”

 Tools To Get You Started

-Get a head start on your journey toward achieving financial independence by analyzing and tracking your income, expenses, investment performance, and overall net worth with the free online wealth management tool Personal Capital.
+Get a head start on your journey toward achieving financial independence by analyzing and tracking your income, expenses, investment performance, and overall net worth with the free online wealth management tool Empower Personal Dashboard.

-We use Personal Capital regularly to analyze our investment fees, track our investments, and project our net worth.
+We use Empower Personal Dashboard regularly to analyze our investment fees, track our investments, and project our net worth.
 We also periodically review our progress toward retirement with their retirement planning calculator.

 If you’d rather do things on your own, become a subscriber today and you’ll receive our Free Financial Planning Dashboard.
 This tool allows you to enter your income and expenses to create a detailed budget.
 You can use it to track your spending habits over time or just to get an idea of where your money is going each month.
 Take a look at the automatically generated charts and you may discover you have a little more cash to invest than you thought.